-Not surprisingly, I am partial to the chocolate pie, brownies, and pudding cake recipes; but I also really love the ice cream–especially the pistachio ice cream recipe in the Chocolate-Covered Katie Cookbook.
+Not surprisingly, I am partial to the recipes that include chocolate, such as the chocolate pie, brownies, and pudding cake.
+I also really love ice cream, especially the Chocolate Peanut Butter Nice Cream or the pistachio ice cream recipe in the Chocolate Covered Katie Cookbook.

 Can I post one of your recipes on my own blog?
-And can I use your photos?
+Can I use your photos?

 I’m ridiculously happy when someone tries one of my recipes.
-I do ask, though, that you link back to the recipe instead of posting it on your site unless you’ve made major changes.
-I have big plans for some of my recipes.
-But please feel free to use any of my photos as long as you give credit.
+I only ask that you link back to the recipe instead of posting it on your site unless you’ve made major changes, because I have big plans for some of the recipes.
+But as long as they’re credited, please feel free to use any of my photos.

 Is this a vegan blog?